top of page

 Get Crafty with Budgeting

 Yep, it's time to declutter your expenses.
 Trim the fat where you can – those unused subscriptions, eating out less frequently, brewing your own coffee (yes, goodbye, fancy coffee runs), and opting for staycations instead of globe-trotting IG-worthy vacations.
 Every penny saved is a step closer to your kid's diploma.
+You can also make it a fun, team effort by discussing cost-saving strategies with your kids!

 Okay, we are going to spend quite a bit of time here, but for very good reason.
 In case you are unfamiliar, a 529 College Savings Plan is a special type of tax-advantaged savings plan designed to prepare for future educational costs.